 At last!
 I finally got around to doing an apple browning prevention experiment!
-In order to see what works best to prevent the oxidization browning of sliced apples, I treated 6 Granny Smith apple slices each with a different thing suggested to prevent browning - plain water, apple juice, orange juice, lemon juice (in water), Thomas Kemper ginger ale, and Fruit Fresh, and left 1 alone.
+In order to see what works best to prevent the oxidization browning of sliced apples, I treated 6 Granny Smith apple slices each with a different thing suggested to prevent browning - plain water, apple juice, orange juice, lemon juice (in water), ginger ale, and Fruit Fresh, and left 1 alone.
 I labeled them and left them exposed to the air, photographing them throughout an 8 hour period.
 Here are the results:

 1 hour exposed to the air.